cloud-bulldozer/benchmark-operator/docs/testpmd.md

 ### Sample SR-IOV configuration

-These are used to create VFs and SRIOV networks, interface might vary
+These are used to create VFs and SRIOV networks, interface might vary.
+Creating `SriovNetworkNodePolicy` will reboot your worker nodes one by one.

 ```yaml
 apiVersion: sriovnetwork.openshift.io/v1